-- Partnering with Disability-led organizations to present the work of Mad, Deaf, and Disability-identified artists on our patio.
+- Partnering with Disability-led organizations to present the work of Mad, Deaf, and Disability-identified artists in our festivals and on our patio.

 - Working with like-minded organizations to improve the distribution of information about accessible performances and opportunities for artists who are Deaf, Mad, and those with disabilities throughout Ontario.

 - Sharing our learnings with organizations just beginning the journey to better accessibility.
 We have been approached by multiple organizations with regards to accessibility to ask about our processes and best practices, we will continue to offer our knowledge to ensure that more and more companies are doing this work.